dimforge/rustsim.org/website/blog/2020-03-23-using-simd-aosoa-with-nalgebra.md

     z: packed_simd::f32x16,
 }

-type SetOfWideVector3 = [WideVector3; 1000 / 16];
+type SetOfWideVector3 = [WideVector3; 1024 / 16];
 ```

 Another benefit of using SIMD types explicitly here is that we no longer rely on the compiler's auto-vectorization.
-So we can get SIMD instructions even in debug mode, and in some situations where the compiler would faile to auto-vectorize
+So we can get SIMD instructions even in debug mode, and in some situations where the compiler would fail to auto-vectorize
 properly.

-## Using SIMD AoSoA for linear-algebra in Rust: ultraviolet and nalgebra
+### Using SIMD AoSoA for linear-algebra in Rust: ultraviolet and nalgebra
-As far as I know, the first crate that implemented this concept for linear algebra in Rust is [ultraviolet](https://crates.io/crates/ultraviolet).
+As far as I know, the first crate that implemented this concept for (gamedev) linear algebra in Rust is [ultraviolet](https://crates.io/crates/ultraviolet).
 At the end of this month (March 2020), you will also be able to use this approach with [nalgebra](https://nalgebra.org), in its upcoming version 0.21.0.

 With `ultraviolet`, you have the choice between two families of types: regular types (`Vec2`, `Mat3`, `Isometry3`, etc.) and _wide_ types (`Wec2`, `Wat3`, `WIsometry3`).
-The regular types are designed to be usable with the common AoS layout (just like every other linear algebra crate), with vector/matrix components set to `f32`.
+The regular types are designed to be usable with the common AoS layout, with vector/matrix components set to `f32`.
-The _wide_ types on the other hand are designed to be used with the SIMD AoSoA layout: each _wide_ type pack the corresponding four non-wide types in a single structure
+The _wide_ types on the other hand are designed to be used with the SIMD AoSoA layout: each _wide_ type packs the corresponding four non-wide types into a single structure
-(e.g. one `Wec3` represent four `Vec3`), and the wide vector/wide matrix components are of type `f32x4`.
-Note that the `f32x4` type comes
+(e.g. one `Wec3` represents four `Vec3`), and the wide vector/wide matrix components are of type `f32x4`
 from the [wide crate](https://crates.io/crates/wide).
-As of today, `ultraviolet` is limited to 32-bits floats, and 4-lanes 32-bits floats.
+As of today, `ultraviolet` is limited to 32-bits floats, and 4-lanes 32-bits SIMD floats.
-You can't use it with SIMD integers, nor with 64-bits floats or 32-bits floats with a number of lanes different from 4.
+You can't use it with SIMD integers, nor with 64-bits floats or 32-bits SIMD floats with a number of lanes different from 4.

 With `nalgebra`, all types of vectors/matrices/tansformations are generic wrt. their component type.
 Therefore, for a
 AoS layout, you can use, e.g., the `Vector2<f32>` type.
 And if you want to leverage SIMD AoSoA, you can use `Vector2<f32x4>` instead and
 that will give you four 2D vectors for the price of one.
-Note that the `f32x4` type here comes from the new [simba](https://crates.io/crates/wide)
+Note that the `f32x4` type here comes from the new [simba](https://crates.io/crates/simba)
-and is a newtype for the `f32x4` from [packed_simd](https://crates.io/crates/wide) (the upcoming standard safe SIMD implementation in Rust).
+crate and is a newtype for the `f32x4` from [packed_simd](https://crates.io/crates/packed_simd) (the upcoming standard safe SIMD implementation in Rust).
 A newtype was required because of the orphan rules, and the need to implement some traits from the __num__ crate for the SIMD types.
-Simba is not limited to `f32x4` though as it defines a newtype for every single numeric type of __packed_simd__.
+__Simba__ is not limited to `f32x4` though as it defines a newtype for every single numeric type of __packed_simd__.
 Therefore __nalgebra__
 will also support all the integer and float SIMD types, with 2, 4, 8, or 16 lanes.
-You can for example write and use `Isometry2<f32x16>` as
+You can for example write and use `Isometry2<simba::f32x16>` as
-a SoA set of 16 `Isometry2<f32>.
+a SoA set of 16 `Isometry2<f32>`.
 Finally __nalgebra__ has support for SIMD on all the platforms supported by __packed_simd__ itself.

 Here are some (subjective) pros and cons for __ultraviolet__ and __nalgebra__:
-- _Pros of ultraviolet_: no generics so it is simple to use and efficient, even without compiler optimizations enabled.
+- _Pros of ultraviolet_: no generics so it is simple to use, and efficient even without compiler optimizations enabled.
+Works on stable Rust.
 - _Pros of nalgebra_: generics allow the use of all SIMD types.
 More feature-complete and tested than __ultraviolet__.
-Based on __packed_simd__ with great platform support.
+Based on __packed_simd__ with great platform support
+but we could make it work with the __wide__ crate too.
-- _Cons of ultraviolet_: cannot use 64-bits floats as well as SIMD types other than 32-bit 4-lanes floats.
-More limited feature set (but that may be enough for gamedev).
+- _Cons of ultraviolet_: cannot use 64-bits floats nor SIMD types other than 32-bit 4-lanes floats.
+It has a more limited feature set (but that may be enough for gamedev).
 - _Cons of nalgebra_: generics make it harder to use, and make the doc harder to browse.
 Also _nalgebra_ is much less efficient without compiler optimizations enabled.
+Because
+SIMD AoSoA is based on __packed_simd__, the use of SIMD types will only work with the nightly compiler.

-## Benchmarks of Rust linear-algebra crates.
+## Benchmarks of Rust linear-algebra crates
 Now is the time to see if SIMD AoSoA is useful at all.
 The benchmarks I run here are a modified version of the
 __mathbench-rs__ benchmark suite you may have already head of.
 For example it
 was used when `glam` and `ultraviolet` were published.

-If you want to run the benchmarks on your machine, you can clone [my fork](https://github.com/sebcrozet/mathbench-rs) and
+If you want to run the benchmarks on your machine, you can [clone my fork](https://github.com/sebcrozet/mathbench-rs) and
 either run `cargo bench` or `RUSTFLAGS='-C target-cpu=native' cargo bench`.

-The modifications I made on the benchmark were the following:
+The modifications I made to the benchmark were the following:

 - I added `codegen-units = 1` to the `[profile.bench]` section.
 This allows to get as much optimization as we can get from
 the compiler (this is typically what you want before releasing a binary).
 It turns out that this can affect the performance
 of __nalgebra__ which benefits significantly from compiler optimizations.
-- I added support for __ultraviolet__ regular types (identified by the column `ultraviolet` in the benchmarks) as well
+- I added support for __ultraviolet__ regular types (identified by the column __ultraviolet__ in the benchmarks) as well
-as its _wide_ types (identified by the column `ultraviolet_f32x4`).
+as its _wide_ types (identified by the column __ultraviolet_f32x4__).
 - Because __ultraviolet__ use the concepts of rotors instead of quaternions for its rotation, I used its `Rotor/WRotor` types for
-all the quaternion benchmarks.
+all its _quaternion_ benchmark rows.
-- I added support for using __nalgebra__ with the f32 SIMD with 4, 8, and 16 lanes identified by `nalgebra_f32x4`, `nalgebra_f32x8`
+- I added support for using __nalgebra__ with f32 SIMD with 4, 8, and 16 lanes identified by __nalgebra_f32x4__, __nalgebra_f32x8__
-and `nalgebra_f32x16`.
+and __nalgebra_f32x16__.
-- I added benchmarks for 3D isometries of both ultraviolet and nalgebra.
+- I added benchmarks for 3D isometries of both __ultraviolet__ and __nalgebra__.
 - I modified the benchmark of unary and binary operations so they measure the time to process 16 elements.
 For example
-when benchmarking 2D matrix transposition, we are actually seeing the computation time for transposing 16 matrix (instead
+when benchmarking 2D matrix transposition, we are actually seeing the computation time for transposing 16 matrices (instead
 of just one).
 This allows us to measure the gain of SIMD AoSoA without penalizing neither non-AoSoA crates nor AoSoA crates.

 This last modification follows the same principle as the one introduced for the benchmarks presented by `ultraviolet` in
 their [README](https://github.com/sebcrozet/mathbench-rs#benchmark-results).

-#### Complete benchmark
 ### Benchmark with `-C target-cpu=native`
-In this benchmark I am compiling with the `RUSTFLAGS='-C target-cpu=native` option so that the compiler emits SIMD instructions
+In this benchmark I am compiling with the `RUSTFLAGS='-C target-cpu=native` option so that the compiler emits AVX instructions
 for `f32x8` and `f32x16`.
 It appears that some crates (namely __glam__ and __vek__) are not as efficient as they could be
-when this option is enabled so you will find a second benchmark without this option in the next section.
+when this option is enabled so you will find a second benchmark without this option enabled in the next section.

 Benchmark options:
 - command line: `RUSTFLAGS='-C target-cpu=native' cargo bench`